SandhikaG/AI_Book_cover_generator/readme.md

-# 🎨 AI Book Cover Generator - Complete Project
+#  AI Book Cover Generator

 A comprehensive pipeline for training and deploying custom DreamBooth models to generate professional book covers using AI.